John Shelton, Ph.D.

 - M.S. in Mechanical Engineering, North Carolina A&T State University, 2005

 - B.S. in Mechanical Engineering, North Carolina A&T State University, 2000

 - Nanofluids for Tribological Applications.
-Dr. Shelton is developing and analyzing nanoparticles that encapsulate phase change materials for improved tribological and heat transfer characteristics of the base lubricant.
+Prof. Shelton is developing and analyzing nanoparticles that encapsulate phase change materials for improved tribological and heat transfer characteristics of the base lubricant.

 - Assistant Professor, Mechanical Engineering, Northern Illinois University (Aug.
 2015 to present)

 - Postdoctoral Research Associate, Carnegie Mellon University, Pittsburgh (2011-2015)